 A semi-commercial mortgage is used to finance mixed-use properties.
-These are buildings that combine a commercial unit—such as a shop, restaurant, or office- with one or more residential flats.
-It offers a practical solution for landlords and buyers who require a blend of both use types under one roof.
+These are buildings that combine a commercial unit, such as a shop, restaurant, or office, with one or more residential flats.
+It offers a practical solution for landlords and buyers who require a blend of both residential and commercial use types under one roof.

-This guide explains how semi-commercial mortgages work, the benefits and potential risks, and how lenders assess applications.
+This guide explains how semi-commercial mortgages work, including their benefits and potential risks, as well as how lenders assess applications.
 It is suitable for first-time investors, experienced landlords, and business owners aiming to buy or refinance mixed-use properties.

 Semi-Commercial Mortgage Guide